 Not only does the circular geometry provide an increased opportunity for recollection, but through the addition of a drain hole at the very bottom a hose may now be attached that will provide the transportation medium between the seal and the reservoir.
+An interesting note to make about this design is that it will also need a gasket of some sort to prevent oil leaking from in between the two surfaces (block and secondary sealing bracket).
+Keeping oil from bypassing this gasket may not be as difficult an obstacle as the secondary seal concept, but must be considered moving forward.

-5.3.2 Investigation In to Various Seals
+5.3.1 Investigation Into Various Seals

-Given the unique and extensive requirements that the 2nd Stage seal must adhere to; it is imperative that the correct seal is chosen in order to optimize the robustness of the overall design.
+Given the unique and extensive requirements that the 2^{nd} Stage seal must adhere to; it is imperative that the correct seal is chosen in order to optimize the robustness of the overall design.

 In order to do this, it is important to first know the functionality of seals, more importantly rotary shaft seals and how they operate.
 Once this knowledge foundation is set, the concepts can then be transferred into a viable solution for the second stage seal.

 A shaft seal is used in components with rotating shafts, generally kept in lubrication with oil or grease contained in the system, while also keeping external debris such as dust and water out.
 The importance of these seals is crucial to the operation of the system.
 When a seal fails, oil leaks from the engine causing friction within the internal moving components.
 This increase in friction causes wear on the internal parts that can lead to premature engine failure.
 To accommodate this, the materials are carefully chosen with the coefficient of friction in mind, and specifically how to mitigate it with the aid of oil as a lubricant, to extend the overall life of the seal in use.
-Rotary or "shaft" seals are generally categorized in two types; contact seals and non-contact seals.
+Rotary or "shaft" seals are generally categorized in two types; contact seals and noncontact seals.
 Contact seals, as the name dictates are in contact with the rotating shaft at all times.
 These types of seals are your standard V or O-ring shaped seals that fit snugly around the shaft, causing a reduction in the life of these types of seals due to the extensive amount of friction and wear over time.
 These seals do work extremely well when a shaft rotates at low speeds or when the shaft is not rotating at all.
 An example of a contact seal is illustrated in Figure 10 below.

-Figure 14: V-Ring contact seal illustration.
+Figure 10: V-Ring contact seal illustration.
 [8]

 Non-contact seals however, are not always in constant contact with the rotating shaft.
 These seals are more advanced and are typically used in long life situation.
 This is because the amount of friction and wear are significantly reduced as the shaft rotates.
 These seals can be used to seal shafts at that rotate at higher speeds.
 Though these are great attribute of non-contact seals, there are also some drawbacks.
 Being that the seal is not in constant contact with the rotating shaft, there are some instance where the oil can leak past the seal or where debris from the surrounding environment can enter in the controlled fluid cavity.
 The three main types of non-contact seals are Labyrinth, Hybrid Labyrinth, and Centrifugal Pressure seals.
 Although these seals are alike in the fact that they are non-contact, there are many differences in their actual functionality.
-An example of a Non-Contact Centrifugal Pressure Seal can be seen below in Figure 15.
+An example of a Non-Contact Centrifugal Pressure Seal can be seen below in Figure 11.

-Figure 15: Non-contact centrifugal pressure Seal.
+Figure 11: Non-contact centrifugal pressure Seal.
 [8]